IP in Business - European Commission

 Commercialisation is the process of turning products and services into a commercially viable value.

-Joining forces with the Latin America IP SME Helpdesk, European IP Helpdesk published a fact sheet "IP Systems Comparative: Chile vs Europe" focusing on different aspects of intellectual property rights in Europe vs Chile.
+Joining forces with the Latin America IP SME Helpdesk, European IP Helpdesk published a fact sheet "IP Systems Comparative: Brazil vs Europe" focusing on different aspects of intellectual property rights in Europe vs Brazil.

 IP Valuation